 It is important for you to know that you can come and see one of our doctors even if you do not have medical insurance or they is not listed as a provider on your insurance plan.

 “Several times a year I see a patient in the office who has not received any follow-up care for their glaucoma for several years.
 One common reason patients share is that they didn’t come in because they lost their insurance.
 Unfortunately during this time of insufficient treatment and lack of follow-up their glaucoma got worse leading to irreversible vision loss.
 I want every patient to know that a lack of health insurance should never stand in the way of getting care for an eye disease.
 We will always work with a patient to find a way for them to get the care they require.
 We have many different payment options and even see patients for free when the situation requires it.”

 – Dr. Peter DeBry

-If you want to see one of our doctors and he is not a provider on your panel there are several options.
+If you want to see one of our doctors and they are not a provider on your panel, there are several options.
 Many insurance plans have out-of-network benefits.
 You can see one of our doctors and submit the claim and get reimbursed for a portion of your care.
 It is also possible to pay cash for each visit.
 A few visits a year for monitoring of an eye condition may only cost a few hundred dollars.
 This would often be less than switching insurance to a different plan just to be able to see him through a contracted insurance program.